 Colleges Turn To Wastewater Testing In An Effort To Flush Out The Coronavirus

 Twice a week, mathematics professor Andrea Bruder squats in the sewage tunnels below South Hall, a mostly freshman dorm at Colorado College.
-She wears head-to-toe protective gear, and holds a plastic ladle in one hand and a to-go coffee cup in the other.
-Bruder hovers above an opening in a large metal pipe, and patiently waits for a student to flush.
+She wears head-to-toe protective gear and holds a plastic ladle in one hand and a to-go coffee cup in the other.
+Bruder hovers above an opening in a large metal pipe and patiently waits for a student to flush.

 That flush will flood the pipes with just enough water to carry human waste down to her ladle, then to her coffee cup and eventually to a lab for processing.